 Nearby: While Great Smoky Mountains National Park is the only national park in Tennessee and North Carolina, there’s a few other parks nearby.
 In South Carolina, you have Congaree National Park.
 In Virginia, you have Shenandoah National Park.
 Finally, in West Virginia, you can visit New River Gorge National Park.

 US National Parks: Start planning your national park vacation with my US National Park Travel Guide.
-You’ll find information about each park, photos, itineraries, and everything you need to start planning your trip.
+You’ll find information about each park, photos, itineraries, budget tips, advice for non-hikers, the best scenic drives, and more.
+Plus, don’t forget to book your timed entry reservations in advance!

 Leave A Comment